irenkuyucu/wannabe/README.md

 # Wannabe

-Wannabe is a playful party game for people who are already in the same room.
+Wannabe is a playful party game for people who are together in the same room.

 Each round asks a simple question:

 > Would you wanna be **this** or **that**?

 Everyone joins on their phone, picks a side, argues for it out loud, and then votes on the winner.
-The app keeps the game moving with room codes, timers, scoring, and round flow.
+The app keeps the room moving with timers, scoring, and a simple round flow, but the fun still happens face to face.

 ## What Kind Of Game Is It

-Wannabe is not meant to replace the fun part.
+Wannabe is not meant to replace the real game.
 It is there to support it.

 The app takes care of:
 - room creation and joining,